2cloudyskies/2cloudyskies.github.io/post4-k8scert.md

-Copy out the text above into another file kubernetes-admin.crt and then use openssl to decode it into certificate data that is human readable
+Copy out the text above into another file kubernetes-admin.crt and then use openssl to decode it into certificate data that is human readable.
+The below output has been truncated for brevity.

 <pre><code>Certificate: